Cutaneous fold theory, evolution and pathology

 Cellulite is characterized by visible patterns of bumps and lines on the skin.

-Of course, those lines are caused by deep folds.
+Obviously, these lines are caused by deep folds.

 Cellulite can be groomed away with pressure strokes.